greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/family-and-friends-day_1_1.md

 ---
-title: "Family and Friends Day"
+title: Family and Friends Day
-description: "At GitLab, we are family and friends first, work second.
-A quarterly Family and Friends Day during COVID-19 helps our Team Members prioritize their well-being."
+description: At GitLab, we are family and friends first, work second.
+A quarterly Family and Friends Day during COVID-19 helps our Team Members prioritize their well-being.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/family-and-friends-day_1_1/
+linkTitle: Family and Friends Day
+type: docs
 ---

 ## What is a Family and Friends Day?